Tule River War: Prelude

 The Native Americans living in the foothills of the Sierra Nevada mountains were relatively undisturbed by early Spanish colonization.
 During the late 1840s and into the 1850s, once gold was discovered in California, American miners began encroaching on Indigenous lands.
 In late 1850, a trader named James Woods settled on the south bank of the Kaweah River along with a party of approximately 15 men.
 According to a contemporary account, the Native Americans killed the entire party of settlers in the spring of 1851.
 The Kaweah people imposed a ten-day deadline for the settlers to vacate their lands.
-After the settlers missed the deadline, the locals attacks the non-Native settlers and skinned Woods.
+After the settlers missed the deadline, local residents attacked the non-Native settlers and skinned Woods.
 Other accounts come from American survivors who state Woods was the lone victim, although the various accounts all agree Woods was skinned.

 Although the United States drafted a treaty with the local tribes in 1851 (one of 18 such treaties signed state-wide, setting aside 7.5 percent of California's land area), defining a proposed reservation and 200 head of cattle per year, the US Senate failed to ratify any of the eighteen treaties in a secret vote cast on July 8, 1852, with every member either abstaining or voting no. The result of the vote was not made public until 1905.

 In the fall of 1851, the Wingfield brothers settled and claimed the land near the cabin built by Woods.
 The Wingfields did not initially experience any trouble with the Native population.
 On April 20, 1852, Mariposa County was subdivided, creating Tulare County, with the temporary county seat to be near the Woods cabin.
 Creating a new county brought new government positions, and during the preparation for elections to be held in July 1852, the Wingfield brothers were taken captive by Native Americans.
 They were later released when an armed expedition under Major James Savage approached the encampment.